 Trekking at altitude carries risks.
 We insured ourselves through World Nomads – buying specific altitude coverage in case of altitude sickness.
 We were also able to renew our policy while out of our home country.
 Unfortunately, things can and do go wrong when you travel.
 World Nomads offers coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation and more..

 Today we Trek with the Boss – our Sirdar

 Lallit is our “Sirdar” – that’s the Nepalese term for “boss of all the team”.
 It’s Lalit who’s responsible for the porters, the cooks, the Sherpas, and even Ramesh, our lead guide.
 He liaises with the lodges, when we’re not in tents and rearranges accommodation when our schedule changes.
 He’ll be busy over the coming days.
 And of course, he encourages us along.
 He carries day packs and cameras when we can’t and pushes us up hills.

-Here on the flat we start to walk past the first of the Gokyo Lakes – but they’re mostly still frozen over, there’s no stunning azure blue to reflect the local wildlife, it will be a few days before that happens.
+Here on the flat we start to walk past the first of the Gokyo Lakes – but they’re mostly still frozen over, there’s no stunning azure blue to reflect the local wildlife and scenery, it will be a few days before that happens.